shiftplusplus/eqnz/docs/index.md

 ## Edition

-This is the 0.9th edition, of 2nd May 2017.
-In need to fix the code line lengths so everything fits on the page in the PDF version, but I thought I would make everything available while I did that.
-The website version should not change, and the new PDF should be up in the next week.
-Until then you can see all the code in the web version.
+This is the 1st edition, of 6th May 2017.

 book site: https://thoughtfulbloke.github.io/eqnz/